Doug Polk’s Biography

 PokerStars: WCGRider

-Douglas "WCGRider" Polk is a successful American professional, who is rightfully called one of the best heads-up players in the world.
-He has earned several million dollars playing poker, having started his way just with 20$.
 However, Polk has not immediately found the right place for himself in the game.
 Initially, he used to play 6-max and 10-max No-Limit Hold'em tables online and won relatively small amounts.
-In 2009 Douglas switched to the heads-up game and climbed quickly from a 2$/4$ limit to 50$/100$.
+In 2009, Douglas switched to the heads-up game and climbed quickly from a $2/$4 limit to $50/$100.
 PokerStars and Full Tilt regulars knew "WCGRider" well, as they lost a lot of cash playing with him.
-The player periodically could be seen playing in tournaments.
+The player could be noticed in tournaments sometimes.

 There were some advantages in such a decision – Douglas Polk started to play in live events more often.
-The guy’s first offline prize money is dated with 2011.
+The guy’s first offline prize money is dated 2011.
 Over time, he has become a frequent guest at Las Vegas casinos, WSOP, WPT and Aussie Millions series.
 Currently, it is often possible to find Polk’s name in a participant list of high roller and super high roller tournaments.
 The poker player’s total amount of prize money in live events exceeds 9 million dollars.

 In addition to playing poker, he is engaged in coaching activities at his own training site.
 Douglas Polk actively streams his game on Twitch and makes videos on YouTube (often these videos include hand analysis from popular poker tournaments and shows).